fransisp/Playground/EmployeeAPIGateway/Readme.md

 # Employee API Gateway

 #### 'A Welcome mat'
 In this project I tried to leverage Vert.x framework to create a simple REST API gateway.
-I’ve choose for this framework because of the nature of a gateway where it has to handle lot of requests from the frontend to REST API backend without a lot of logic built-in.
+Iâ€™ve choose for this framework because of the nature of a gateway where it has to handle lot of requests from the frontend to REST API backend without a lot of logic built-in.

 #### What does it do?
 The asynchronous non-blocking development model and the built-in event bus in Vert.x fit for this very purpose, beside that Vert.x also has some other interesting features / components that really help on implementing a fully functional gateway with lot of features.
 The gateway in the sample project will have the following basic functions: